SimulatorK/ML/Assignment2/README.md

-Assignment_1.py can be run either from the command line by calling \'93python assignment_1.py\'94 or from an IDE.
+Assignment_2.py can be run either from the command line by calling "python assignment_2.py" from the Assignment2 folder or from an IDE.
 No inputs or arguments are required.